eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 <!-- try: -->
       if (!is Employee person) { ... }

-The following reads ambiguously, because it's not entirely clear that `!` has a lower precedence than `is`:
+The following reads ambiguously, because it's not immediately clear that `!` has a lower precedence than `is`:

 <!-- try: -->